tldr-pages/tldr/pages/linux/a2disconf.md

 # a2disconf

-> Disable an Apache configuration file.
+> Disable an Apache configuration file on Debian-based OSes.
 > More information: <https://httpd.apache.org/>.

 - Disable a configuration file: